 About Charley's Aunt Workshops

-We’re teaming up with Newbury Pride and Berkshire Youth to celebrate and explore the themes of our upcoming production of Charley's Aunt, with a series of free workshops.
+We’re teaming up with Newbury Pride and Berkshire Youth to celebrate and explore the themes of our smash-hit production, Charley's Aunt, with a series of free workshops.

 Get involved in drama sessions, design workshops and drop-in art sessions all centred around ideas of gender identity, reimagining classic texts and the creative process behind producing a new theatre production.